-These Green Bean spring rolls are a lovely summer treat that are already gluten-free (when making sure to pick up tamari + noodles marked GF) and can easily be kept vegan with a good substitute for the honey.
+These Green Bean summer rolls are a lovely summer treat that are already gluten-free (when making sure to pick up tamari + noodles marked GF) and can easily be kept vegan with a good substitute for the honey.

 - 3/4 pound green beans, ends trimmed (see note)